jchristgit/personal-website/content/blog/a-new-blog-using-pandoc-and-make.md

 ---
-title: A new blog with pandoc and make
+title: A new blog using pandoc and make
 keywords:
   - blog
   - posts